 A small fragment of worked red ochre was found on the floor of the house along with several sherds.
 Other sherds occurred in a number of the post molds.
 In Feature 19 were several ceramics (Table 12).
-Some notable ceramics were the Woodstock Plain, Etowah Plain, Woodstock Incised, and the Etowah Complicated Stamped.
-There were also three peculiar whitish sherds.
-According to Bullen (1950), after his survey of the Florida portion of the Chattahoochee Valley, that he recovered a small number of sherds "with a whitish surface, while statistically insignificant, may indicate use of this site during Lower Creek times."
+Some notable ceramics were the Woodstock Plain, Etowah Plain, whitish sherds.
+According to Bullen (1950), after his survey of the Florida portion of the statistically insignificant, may indicate use of this site during Lower Creek times."
 One of these three sherds was tempered with very fine sand.
 The other two were of coarser texture and much rough in surface finish.
 Of the latter it appeared as though some sort of a whitish wash had been partially applied to the exterior of the vessel or vessels for the untreated areas were of a pinkish hue.